large-farva/sacrilege/README.md

 ```
 ### Logs
 All sacrilege scripts logs are stored in ~/.logs.

-~/.logs is NOT standard practice, but I like to keep logs for my scripts seperate.
+~/.logs is NOT standard practice, but I like to keep logs for my custom scripts seperate.

-I personally use a special script directory (~/Scripts).
-If you would rather
+Change the script to deposit the logs where you want them.